 Darth Mardi Gras

-We were all set to ramble through the Marigny and French Quarter in the sunshine, until 35 DEGREES AND SLEET WTF404NOTFOUND showed up on the weather report, which forced us to add more clothing (read: thermal underwear) at the last minute and explains the umbrella and wet robes in the picture at the start of this post.
+We were all set to ramble through the Marigny and French Quarter in the sunshine, until 35 DEGREES AND SLEET WTF404NOTFOUND showed up on the weather report, which forced us to add more clothing (read: thermal underwear) right before we ran to meet the St. Anthony Ramblers and explains the umbrella and wet robes in the picture at the start of this post.
 Oh, well.
 Mardi Gras must go on.
 And it did.

 Here are the full Krewe du Vieux 2014 and Carnival 2014 photo galleries.